How to join

 SACBC membership is open to all South Australian students of dance enrolled in accredited dance schools.

-Each year aspiring dancers can audition for a place in the Company which limits membership to about twenty-five young male and female dancers whose ages range from 10 to 19 years.
+Each year aspiring dancers can audition for a place in the Company which limits membership to around twenty-five young male and female dancers whose ages range from 10 to 19 years.

-The SACBC performs regularly throughout the year and boasts an extensive repertoire that encompasses professionally produced classical, modern, contemporary and multicultural works commissioned from leading local, national and international choreographers.
-Special emphasis is placed upon the creation of dance pieces that challenge and extend the achievements of young dancers to present their audience with a standard of performance that is both accomplished and visually compelling.
+The SACBC performs regularly in March and September each year and boasts an extensive repertoire that encompasses professionally produced classical, modern, contemporary and multicultural works commissioned from leading local, national and international choreographers.

-Rehearsals are held during school terms, generally on Friday evenings or Sunday mornings.
+Rehearsals are held during school terms, generally on Sunday mornings.
 Depending on performance commitments, extra rehearsals can be held during the school holidays.

 SACBC has a small fee for members which is invoiced each term including an annual costume levy.
 Term fees are approximately $240.
-Regular information is communicated to parents about upcoming rehearsals, performances, fundraising opportunities, and any other important information for company members.
+Regular information is communicated to parents about upcoming rehearsals, performances, fundraising opportunities and parents are encouraged to volunteer and become apart of the team making the magic happen behind the scenes.

 It stands as testament to the dedication of its young people that members remain with SACBC for an average of five to six years.

-For more information please subscribe to our mailing list to be kept informed of audition dates and performances, follow us on social media, or email us here
+For more information please subscribe to our mailing list and follow us on social media, or email us here

 Former members